Local Network Access

 This section is not normative.

 Although [RFC1918] has specified a distinction between "private" and "public" internet addresses for over two decades, user agents haven’t made much progress at segregating the one from the other.
-Websites on the public internet can make requests to internal devices and servers, which enable a number of malicious behaviors, including attacks on users' routers like those documented in [DRIVE-BY-PHARMING], [SOHO-PHARMING] and [CSRF-EXPLOIT-KIT].
+Websites on the public internet can make requests to local devices and servers, which enable a number of malicious behaviors, including attacks on users' routers like those documented in [DRIVE-BY-PHARMING], [SOHO-PHARMING] and [CSRF-EXPLOIT-KIT].

 1.1.
 Goals